urbit/urbit.org-reloaded/content/posts/2019-5-roadmap.md

 ### Q3 2019

 - A significant overhaul to Gall, our application model, making it much simpler for users to write apps or ‘agents’ in Arvo.
 - A new version of the compiler that makes us less reliant on jets.
-This will eliminate a major obstacle to achieving network continuity -- i.e., the ability for ships to upgrade themselves totally over-the-air, forever.This will clear the way to continuity (a key to being totally upgradeable over the air).
+This will eliminate a major obstacle to achieving network continuity, or the ability for ships to upgrade themselves totally over-the-air, forever.
-- A significant overhaul and stability update to Clay, our filesystem, making it possible for us to trust it for self hosting, search it easily, and depend on it for long-term data storage.
+- A significant overhaul and stability update to Clay, our filesystem, making it possible for us to trust it for self-hosting, search it easily, and depend on it for long-term data storage.
-Tooling for hosting and hopefully a beta program for hosted Arvo instances run by Tlon.
+- Tooling for hosting and hopefully a beta program for hosted Arvo instances run by Tlon.

 ### 2020